Sex Offense Charges: What Every Defendant Needs to Know [2026]

 Digital Evidence

-Digital evidence now appears in over 90% of criminal cases.
-In sex offense cases, prosecutors almost always rely on digital forensic evidence — phone records, text messages, location data, social media activity.
+Digital evidence now appears in over 90% of criminal cases (Bureau of Justice Statistics).
+In sex offense cases, prosecutors almost always rely on digital forensic evidence, phone records, text messages, location data, social media activity.

-Under Riley v.
-California, police need a warrant to search your phone even during a lawful arrest.
-Under Carpenter v.
-United States, they need a warrant for extended cell-site location records.
+Under Supreme Court precedent, police need a warrant to search your phone even during a lawful arrest, and they need a warrant for extended cell-site location records.
 If your devices were searched without proper legal authority, that evidence may be suppressible.

 Forensic Interview Quality

-Washington state's HB 1028 (effective July 2025) established updated standards requiring forensic interviews to be "developmentally sensitive, legally sound, culturally responsive, fact-finding" and conducted "in a nonleading manner" — giving defense attorneys concrete benchmarks to challenge contaminated interviews.
+Recent state legislation has established updated standards requiring forensic interviews to be developmentally sensitive, legally sound, and conducted in a nonleading manner, giving defense attorneys concrete benchmarks to challenge contaminated interviews.

 Memory Science

-Decades of peer-reviewed research — led by psychologist Elizabeth Loftus — has demonstrated that human memory is not a video recording.
+Decades of peer-reviewed memory research has demonstrated that human memory is not a video recording.
 Memory is reconstructive, malleable, and vulnerable to contamination.

 Key findings that defense experts rely on in court: